-Options shown.
-Dramatitation.
-The LSS Peri-Collision System is designed to help avoid or reduce the crain speed and camage in certain tronsci collisionis collision of any.
-If a not a substitute for sale and attendive driving, System effectiveness is a financial equation of the state of the talent: Daniel H. Burnham, Frederick Law Olmsted Jr., Augustus Saint-Gaudens and Charles Follen McKim.
+The McMillan Plan, initiated in 1902, actually represents the first effort at comprehensive urban planning for a major city.
+The McMillan Commission consisted of a number of renowned classical-style architects and landscape architects to execute their talent: Daniel H. Burnham, Frederick Law Olmsted Jr., Augustus Saint-Gaudens and Charles Follen McKim.
 These commissioners traveled to numerous European cities for inspiration on the original ideas and conceptions of L'Enfant's Plan.
 Upon returning to the United States, they made an official proposal that mapped out a specific vision for the National Mall.